noi-techpark/bdp-core/README.md

 > passed it.

-If you need more information about specific entities or classes, try to use the javadoc or source code inside [DAL](dal).
+If you need more information about specific entities or classes, try to use the javadoc or source code inside [DAL](writer/src/main/java/it/bz/idm/bdp/dal).

 ### DTO
 Data transfer objects (DTOs) are used to define the structure of the data exchange.
-They are used between data provider and data persister (`writer`), but also between data dispatcher and data reader (`reader`).
+They are used between data provider and data persister (`writer`).
 They consist of fields which are all primitives and easily serializable.
 The [DTO](dto) module is a java library contained in all modules of the big data platform, simply because it defines the communication structure in between.

 The following chapters describe the most used DTOs.